nataliekbruno/Data-Science-Project/README.md

 - Only requested one translation with in-context learning
 - Variable in behavior and accuracy

-3. Learning potential
+### 3. Learning potential
-- Claude.ai projects for in-context learning
+- Claude projects for in-context learning with previous assessments Assessment 6: 100% accuracy
+Assessment 7: 80% accuracy
+Assessment 7 revision with provided vocab: 90% accuracy Assessment 8: 80% accuracy

+## Demonstration: Claude

+Assessment 9: Translate into K'iche'
+1. I am able to talk to her
+2. I am making it
+3. We are giving you the huipil
+4. The men removed the cat
+5. He wrote his book

+Answers
+1. Kinkowinik kinch’ab’ej.
+2. Kinb’ano
+3. Katqaya’ le po’t
+4. Xkelesaj le me’s le achijab’
+5. Xutz’ib’aj awuj.

 ## Overall
 - Claude performed marginally better with in-context learning.
 There was less variability in the accuracy of scores.